 The first step in this direction was the PM Gatishakti National Master Plan for multi-modal connectivity.
 The implementation of the National Logistics Policy will give PM Gatishakti an extra drive and complementarity.

-The policy will be executed through a Comprehensive Logistics Action Plan (CLAP).
+The National Logistics Policy will be executed through a Comprehensive Logistics Action Plan (CLAP).
 The involvements proposed are divided into eight major action areas:

 As per PM Gatishakti, Sectoral Plans for Efficient Logistics (SPEL) will be made for each sector, in accordance to the principles of interoperability, resiliency, sustainability and innovation.